joshcanhelp/josh-to-11/content/md/post/259-taking-wordpress-to-eleventy.md

 Here are a few pieces of data I found useful to store in the template data for output later on:

-- `title` - I pulled this straight from the `WP_Post` object, passing it through `strip_tags()`, then `htmlspecialchars()`.
+- `title` - I pulled this straight from the `WP_Post` object, passing it through `wp_strip_all_tags()`, then `htmlspecialchars()`.
 It's probably best to apply the `the_title` filter as well but I knew I didn't have any transformations that needed to be applied.
 Make sure you sure you surround the value in quotes as well, in case any YAML-unsafe characters (like colons) are there.
 If you use an SEO plugin of some kind, you'll want to check for any additional meta fields being used for this.
 - `excerpt` - I handled this the same as the title, including surrounding quotes.
 The filter for this value is `the_excerpt`.
 - `modified` - I added the `post_modified_gmt` to keep the data around.
-I believe you can use `Last Modified` here to start using the file edit date going forward.
+You can use `Last Modified` here to start using the file edit date going forward.
 - `featured_img` - This seemed like another good piece of data to keep around.
 I used `get_the_post_thumbnail_url()` here, along with the `thumbnail` size.
 If you keep all of your images in the `wp-content/year/month` folders when you launch the new site, everything should work well.
 Otherwise, you'll want to transform this URL to whatever new path you're using.
 - `wpid` - I stored the WordPress post ID here in case I ever needed to go back and check the database for some reason.